MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 It's uncertain when this capability will change from a public preview to being generally available (GA).
 The ingestion of flow run history has architectural limitations and performance limitations that require throttling, so the [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data is often going to have some gaps.
 Customers told us there's an expectation that the data will be complete when we make this capability GA.
 We want to get to that point before we change from public preview to GA.

 This [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data is used by the Automation Center in the Power Automate maker portal.
-The data set will often be incomplete, but there are still useful insights that can be obtained, so we are making the data available early in a preview capacity.
+The data set is often incomplete, but there are still useful insights that can be obtained.
+Hence, we're making the data available early in a preview capacity.

 ### Does writing cloud flow run history into Dataverse use Power Platform Request quota?

-Writing cloud flow run history into Dataverse as [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data does not count towards the [Power Platform Request limits](/power-platform/admin/api-request-limits-allocations).
+Writing cloud flow run history into Dataverse as [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data doesn't count towards the [Power Platform Request limits](/power-platform/admin/api-request-limits-allocations).
 APIs executed to read that [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data do count towards [Power Platform Request limits](/power-platform/admin/api-request-limits-allocations).

 ### How does this data compare to the data available in Application Insights?